 What Are Catfish Teeth Like?

 The cardiform teeth of catfish are like extremely short bristles on a stiff brush.
 These bristle-like protuberances line the front of the catfish’s mouth and throat.
 While catfish have teeth, these dull teeth are more like very hard sandpaper.

 Can Catfish Bite Humans?

-The fish, in its native water environment, has an advantage over the human who must be able to rise to the surface while often fighting river currents and slippery mud.
-Many fishermen have struggled to pull up a larger fish and asked for help from others.
-There are some things you can do to make it safer though.
+The fish, in its native water environment, has an advantage over the human, who must be able to rise to the surface while often fighting river currents and slippery mud.
+Many fishermen have struggled to pull up larger fish and asked for help from others.
+There are some things you can do to make it safer, though.